DNS-Accountants

 What is a dividend?

-A dividend is money that a Limited Company pays to its shareholders.
-In other words, it is a distribution of a portion of a company's earnings to its shareholders and it can be issued as cash payments, as shares of stocks or other property.
-Dividends do not change the fundamental value of a company's shares and the payment must be approved by the shareholders and can be structured as a one-time special dividend, or as an ongoing cash flow.
+Dividends do not change the fundamental value of a company's shares and the payment must be approved by the shareholders and can be structured as a one-time special dividend, annual dividend payments, quarterly or monthly as ongoing payments.

 DNS-Accountants